Water Purification · Singapore

 What it doesn't: heavy metals in any meaningful quantity, microplastics, bacteria, dissolved solids.

-Honest verdict: fine if your only complaint is chlorine taste and you drink modest amounts.
-The recurring cartridge cost (~$10/month for a heavy-use household) adds up to more than people expect, and the jug lives in your fridge taking up space.
+Best suited to: households mainly concerned with chlorine taste and modest drinking-water use.
+The recurring cartridge cost (~$10/month for a heavy-use household) adds up over time, and the jug occupies refrigerator space.

 2. Faucet-Mount Filters (~$30–$100)